From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 The Executive Summary

-Hiring costs: $4,500/month for someone junior plus 60 hours of his time over three months of training. $13,500 cash plus $18,000 in opportunity cost (his $300/hour rate × 60 hours) = $31,500 total investment before seeing a return.
+Hiring a junior at $4,500/month plus 60 hours of his time over three months of training meant $13,500 in cash outlay and $18,000 in opportunity cost at his $300/hour rate—$31,500 invested before seeing a real return.

 He found it in pure pricing leverage.
 Ten weeks later, he was at $58K/month with eighteen clients instead of twenty.
 Here’s exactly how pricing evolution compressed his scale timeline.

-The Problem: Capacity Without Pricing Strategy
+The Problem: Full Capacity At $35K With No Pricing Strategy

-Santiago’s analysis showed a different problem.
+Santiago’s analysis pointed to a different problem.

 The Bottom Six Clients (30% of total):